 Group and Bank

-Items 2023 2022
+Items 2024 2023

-Profit (loss) before taxes (1 432) (1 848)
+Profit (loss) before taxes (396) (1 432)

-Non-tax deductible expenses 99 75
+Non-tax deductible expenses 73 99

+Non-taxable income (16) -

-Total amount of expenses reducing profit (1 068) (731)
+Total amount of expenses reducing profit (1 540) (1 068)

-Total taxable profit (loss) (2 401) (2 504)
+Total taxable profit (loss) (1 879) (2 401)

 Rate 15 % 15 %

-Deferred tax from taxable losses 360 376
+Deferred tax from taxable losses 282 360

 Deferred tax from vacation accruals related to social contribution taxes and bonuses 0 0

-Deferred tax from other temporary differences 1 0
+Deferred tax from other temporary differences (1) 1

-Total deferred tax assets 361 376
+Total deferred tax assets 281 361

-Deferred tax assets at the beginning of the reporting year 1 060 684
+Deferred tax assets at the beginning of the reporting year 1 421 1 060

-Deferred tax assets at the end of the reporting year 1 421 1 060
+Deferred tax assets at the end of the reporting year 1 702 1 421

-The Bank has made a projection of the utilisation of deferred tax assets arising from accumulated tax losses.
-Based on the forecast analysis, the Bank's management does not consider that there is any indication that the deferred tax assets may not be utilised.
-However, there is uncertainty because the valuation is based on forecasts of taxable profits, the realisation of which is dependent on future events.
+The Bank has made a projection of the utilization of deferred tax assets arising from accumulated tax losses.
+Based on the forecast analysis, the Bank's management does not consider that there is any indication that the deferred tax assets may not be utilized.
+However, there is uncertainty because the valuation is based on forecasts of taxable profits, the realization of which is dependent on future events.

-The Bank's business plans envisage a significant increase in taxable profit based on its active operations and the prospects for their realisation over the next 5 years.
+The Bank's business plans envisage a significant increase in taxable profit based on its active operations and the prospects for their realization over the next 5 years.
 Management believes that the Bank's business volumes and taxable profits will grow, driven by higher income from loan sales in the context of a growing loan portfolio and lower funding costs in the context of market expectations of ECB interest rate cuts.